-This motherboard has ten SATA 3.0 ports (I-SATA0-3, 4-7) and S-SATA0/S-SATA1.
-These SATA ports are supported by the Intel C621/C622/C627 chipset.
-S-SATA1/2 can be used with Supermicro SuperDOMs, which are yellow SATA DOM connectors with power pins built in, and do not require external power cables.
+This motherboard has eight SATA 3.0 ports (SATA1-4, 5-8) supported by the Intel PCHC620 and two S-SATA (S-SATA1/2) supported by the Intel SCU on the motherboard.
+S-SATA1/2 can be used with Supermicro SuperDOMs which are yellow SATA DOM connectors with power pins built in, and do not require external power cables.
 Supermicro SuperDOMs are backward-compatible with regular SATA HDDs or SATA DOMs that need external power cables.
+All these SATA ports provide serial-link signal connections, which are faster than the connections of Parallel ATA.